When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 -

-there is insufficient supervision or control over the execution of medical procedures.
+there is insufficient supervision or oversight of the performance of medical procedures.

 And what if the doctor is not employed by the hospital?